Laundry Closet Design

 Small Laundry Closet Ideas

 Optimize limited space with smart ideas for small laundry closets.
 Use stacking units to create extra space for storage or work surfaces.
-Use a sliding, tall cart to store all laundry necessities efficiently.
-Utilize the back of the closet door with an over-the-door organizer for tools and cleaning items.
-Use a compact, drop-down surface for sorting laundry.
+A slim, mobile cart keeps cleaning supplies organized and accessible.
+Maximize door space for convenient storage solutions.
+Install a foldable table on the wall to save floor space.
 Opt for open shelving rather than bulky cabinets to prevent a cramped feeling.
-Bright shades and focused lighting create the illusion of more room.
+Light walls and a dedicated task light enhance the perception of space.

 Washer Dryer Closet Ideas